bilal-anabosi/Essay-Grading-using-LLM/README.md

 ## Overview

 This project presents an automated essay grading system that utilizes a 4-bit quantized instruction-tuned transformer model (Mistral-7B-Instruct-v0.2) to assess student essays.
-The system provides both numerical scores (0-4) and detailed rationales, simulating expert grading behavior with high consistency and scalability.
+The system provides both numerical scores (0-4) and detailed rationales, simulating expert grading behavior with high consistency, this was done by using loRA and instruction tuning.

 ## Team Members